-Tart tomato paste and rich, savory basil pesto combine with chickpeas to make a tangy, savory tomato-pesto hummus.
+Tart tomato paste and rich, savory basil pesto combine with chickpeas in this tangy, savory tomato-pesto hummus.
 The tomato paste gives the flavor of sun-dried tomatoes but is less expensive and easier to blend with the other ingredients in your food processor.

 This recipe was inspired by two events.
 One was by having part of a can of tomato paste left over from another recipe.
 I have a butter chicken recipe that we love — but it only uses half that little can or the sauce gets too tomato-y.
 So what do you do with the rest?